k2datascience/ds-foundations/0-general-tips.md

 ### <a name="section-g"></a>7.
 Assignments

-1. Review all the links and resources on this page
+1. Review all the links and resources on this page.